horizon-eda/horizon-pool-convention/README.rst

 3. Use names as generic as possible (cf. entities).
 4. All pin connection points must be on the 1.25 mm grid and at the outside of the symbol.
+5. Junctions in internal schematics must be a polygon circle with 0.35 mm diameter.
+Use the ‘Place dot’ tool in the symbol editor to insert a correctly-sized junction dot.

 Discrete components
 ~~~~~~~~~~~~~~~~~~~